-- Remove the ANS teams and VLANS involved in the LBFO team and recreate them.
+Remove the Intel® ANS teams and VLANS involved in the LBFO team and recreate them.
 This step is optional but strongly recommended.
 All bindings are restored when the LBFO team is removed.

 Teaming features include Failover protection, increased bandwidth throughput aggregation, and balancing of traffic among team members.
 Teaming Modes are AFT, SFT, ALB, Receive Load Balancing (RLB), SLA, and IEEE 802.3ad Dynamic Link Aggregation.

-Features available, using Intel Advanced Networking Software (ANS) include:
+Features available, using Intel® Advanced Network Software (Intel® ANS) include:

 Diagram of Switch Fault Tolerance (SFT) Team with Spanning Tree Protocol